 Z3 = [(2*3) * (3*8)] + bh0 will result in Z3 with the dimension of 2*8 and post this again apply the activation function, this time use Sigmoid to transform as need to get the output, which results in O = Sigmoid(Z3) is of shape 2*8.

-After estimating the output using Forward propagation, then we calculate the error using this output, and this process of finding the weights to minimize the error continues until the optimal solution is achieved.
+After estimating the output through forward propagation, we calculate the error.
+The process of adjusting weights to minimize this error continues until we find the optimal solution.

-The other method and the preferred method to correct the weights is Backward Propagation which we shall explore in the next article.
+The other, preferred method to adjust weights is Backward Propagation, which we will explore in the next article.

 A. The formula for deep network calculation involves sequentially computing the output of each layer.
-It starts with input data fed into the first layer, then successively applies activation functions to the weighted sum of inputs at each layer.
-This process continues until the output layer is reached, providing the final prediction or result of the deep neural network’s computation.
+The process begins with input data fed into the first layer.
+Activation functions are then applied to the weighted sum of inputs at each layer.
+This continues layer by layer until the output layer is reached.
+Finally, the output layer provides the prediction or result of the computation by the deep neural network.